Comparisons12 min read

 Try HubSpot

-HubSpot started as a marketing tool and grew into a full customer platform.
-That history matters, because it explains both why it's so powerful and why it can feel completely overwhelming when you're a 5-person team just trying to track your pipeline.
+HubSpot started as a marketing tool and evolved into a full customer platform.
+That background matters because it explains both its strengths and why it can feel overwhelming when you're a 5-person startup just trying to track your pipeline.

 What HubSpot Actually Does Well

-The free CRM is genuinely impressive — contact management, deal tracking, email templates, meeting scheduling, and basic reporting, all at zero cost.
-Where HubSpot really shines is when you start connecting the dots between marketing and sales.
-You can see exactly which blog post a lead read before they booked a demo, track email open rates, and build automated follow-up sequences without buying a separate tool.
-Honestly, for founder-led sales teams doing inbound, it's kind of remarkable how much you get for free.
+The free CRM is genuinely solid — contact management, deal tracking, email templates, meeting scheduling, and basic reporting all at zero cost.
+The real magic happens when you start connecting marketing and sales together.
+You can see which blog post a lead read before booking a demo, track email opens, and build automated follow-ups without buying separate tools.
+For founder-led sales teams focused on inbound, it's pretty remarkable what you get for free.

 Pricing (2026 Approximate)